 CINCHONA species.-The plants are mostly trees, or rarely shrubs, with elliptical or lanceolate, entire, evergreen, petiolate, opposite leaves (Fig. 386).
 The flowers are tubular, rose-colored or yellowish-white, and occur in terminal racemes.
 The fruit is a capsule, which dehisces into two valves from below upward, the valves being held above by the persistent calyx.
-The seeds

-The yield and quality of alkaloids in the bark is improved by hybridizing the flowers of the richest Frc.
-387. Plantation with young trees of Cinchona at Lindula, Ceylon.
-While the Cinchonas are all natives of tropical South The Cinchonas may be propagated by cuttings or seeds.
-At the present the principal method of cultivation is by the selection of seeds from those The seeds germinate in from 2 to 6 weeks, and are transplanted several times and finally arranged in rows as in an orchard,-America, they are now extensively cultivated in the Bast Indies, from which most of our commercial supplies are derived.
-Reproduced by permission of The Philadelphia Commercial Museum. plants that run high in alkaloids. trees.

-are numerous and winged.
+The seeds may be propagated by cuttings or seeds.
+At the present the principal method of cultivation is by the selection of seeds from those plants that run high in alkaloids.
+The yield and quality of alkaloids in the bark is improved by hybridizing the flowers of the richest The Cinchonas trees.
+The seeds germinate in from 2 to 6 weeks, and are transplanted several times and finally arranged in rows as in an orchard.
+America, they are now extensively cultivated in the Bast Indies, from which most of our commercial supplies are derived.
+Fig. 387.
+Plantation with young trees of Cinchona at Lindula, Ceylon.
+Reproduced by permission of The Philadelphia Commercial Museum, are numerous and winged.
 There are from 30 to 40 species of Cinchona found growing in the Andes of South America at an elevation above 800 M. in a restricted area about 500 miles in length extending from Venezuela to Bolivia.
 The plants are cultivated in Java, Ceylon, New Zealand, and Australia, as well as in Jamaica (Fig. 387).